siakaramalegos/font-performance/performance.md

 ---

+## Demystifying Resolution

+**DPR** = device pixel ratio

+**In layman's terms**:<br> On a 2x screen, a displayed image width of 100px needs a 200px file/natural width image to look good.

+---

 ## `srcset`

-- Defines a set of images and the natural size of each image
+- Communicates a set of images and the natural size of each image
-- Always include a **base src** attribute for older browsers.
+- Always include a **base src** attribute for older browsers
-- The browser chooses the best image to download based on assumed display width of `100vw` and the user's screen resolution.
+- Browser assumes a display width of `100vw`

 **`srcset` files are candidates, not commands.**